radiasoft/ansible-conf/README.md

 * ansible roles can be a single file.
 Can templates still be separate?
 * modularize by functions to get rid of jinja
 * add functions to jinja so can execute
+* lookup(dig) does not fail when a name is not found so the file is written incorrectly